whoward/docs/markdown/tutorials/appium.md

 Finally, once your test is ready to be executed use the test framework of your choice to run the test.
 As your test runs you should be able to spy on the test by going into your [Sauce Labs test page](https://saucelabs.com/tests).
 For more information about what you should look for when viewing the results of your test, please read the [Viewing My Appium Test on Sauce Labs](#viewing-my-appium-test-on-sauce-labs) section.

-To develop better mobile applications and be able to write better maintenance tests that execute faster, it is recommended to know how Appium and Sauce Labs work.
-Read the [Understanding how Appium works on Sauce Labs](#understanding-how-appium-works-on-sauce-labs) section for an overview.
+To learn how Appium and Sauce Labs work read the [Understanding how Appium works on Sauce Labs](#understanding-how-appium-works-on-sauce-labs) section for an overview.

 ### Types of mobile applications